cloudnativeessentials/dra-tutorial/README.md

 Overall, Kubernetes is a powerful container orchestration platform that offers several benefits and features that can help you manage your containers more effectively and efficiently.
 ```

-Any difference in the response?
+How do the responses differ?

 ## Sharing a ResoureClaim